Diocese of Birmingham in Alabama: 1800 to 1900

-In 1813, American forces captured Mobile.
+In 1813, during the War of 1812, American forces captured Mobile from the Spanish.
 Eight years later, Spain sold all of their remaining American colonies to the United States.
-Recognizing these changes, Pope Leo XII erected the Vicariate Apostolic of Alabama and the Floridas in 1825.
+In 1819, the first Catholic mass was celebrated in Tuscaloosa.
+Pope Leo XII erected the Vicariate Apostolic of Alabama and the Floridas in 1825 to as to recognize American sovereignty in the region.
 The pope named Monsignor Michael Portier as the vicar apostolic.

 The new vicariate included all of Alabama, East and West Florida, and Arkansas.
 At the time of his accession, Portier was the only clergyman in the vicariate; he had two churches in Florida and one in Mobile, with an estimated Catholic population of 6,000.
 Portier began his administration by riding through his vicariate, offering communion, preaching, and administering the sacraments.

 In 1829, Pope Pius VIII erected the Diocese of Mobile, taking the Florida Territory and the new State of Alabama from the vicariate.
 Portier became the first bishop of Mobile.
 The Birmingham area would remain part of the Diocese of Mobile, succeeded by the Diocese of Mobile-Birmingham, for the next 135 years.

 In 1844, St. John the Baptist Catholic Church, the first Catholic church in Tuscaloosa, was opened.
 The first Catholic church in Birmingham was St. Paul's, opened in 1872.
+In 1877, St. Mary of the Visitation Church was completed, the first Catholic church in Huntsville.
+The Sisters of Charity in 1898 opened St. Vincent's Hospital, the first in Birmingham.
+Today it is UAB St. Vincent's Birmingham.

 1969 to 1993

 Pope Paul VI erected the Diocese of Birmingham, with territory taken from the Diocese of Mobile-Birmingham, on June 28, 1969, simultaneously renaming the mother diocese to Diocese of Mobile.
 The pope named Auxiliary Bishop Joseph Vath from Mobile-Birmingham as the first bishop of Birmingham.

 In 1980, Pope John Paul II elevated the Diocese of Mobile to a metropolitan archdiocese and designated the Diocese of Birmingham as one of its suffragans.
-Vath died in 1987.

-Reverend Raymond Boland from the Archdiocese of Washington became the next bishop of Birmingham, named by John Paul II in 1988.
+Vath died in 1987.Raymond Boland from the Archdiocese of Washington became the next bishop of Birmingham, named by John Paul II in 1988.
 The same pope appointed Boland as bishop of the Diocese of Kansas City-St. Joseph in 1993.

 1993 to present

 To replace Boland, John Paul II named Auxiliary Bishop David Foley of the Diocese of Richmond as bishop of Birmingham.
 In 1999, Foley prohibited priests in his diocese, under most circumstances, from celebrating mass in the ad orientem position.
 Though the decree never specifically mentioned the Eternal Word Television Network (EWTN), observers agreed that the decree was directed at the influence of Mother Angelica's network on the practice.
 Foley retired in 2005.
 In 2007, Pope Benedict XVI named Bishop Robert Baker from the Diocese of Charleston as bishop of Birmingham.
-Baker retired in 2020.

-The current bishop of Birmingham is Steven J. Raica, formerly bishop of the Diocese of Gaylord.
-He was appointed by Pope Francis in 2020.
+Baker retired as bishop of Birmingham in 2020.Pope Francis in 2020 named Bishop Steven J. Raica of the Diocese of Gaylord to replace Baker.